How to watch the Geminid meteor shower, the year's strongest shooting-star show, starting now

-While the Perseids get much attention because they're active during warm summer nights in the northern hemisphere, it's the Geminid meteor shower that's actually the strongest most years, and the Geminids are officially active starting Friday, Dec 4.
+While the Perseids get a lot of attention because they're active during warm summer nights in the northern hemisphere, it's the Geminid meteor shower that's actually the strongest most years, and the Geminids are officially active starting Friday, Dec 4.

 Even better, this is one of the few major meteor showers that doesn't demand you wake up well before dawn to catch the best part.
 According to the American Meteor Society, or AMS, the Geminids provide "good activity prior to midnight as the constellation of Gemini is well placed from 22:00 onward."